Baby’s First Word and Dog’s Confused Reaction

 Meanwhile, the family dog is sitting nearby wondering why everyone suddenly became so excited over one tiny sound.

 For dogs, human language already makes limited sense.
-So when the baby starts talking for the first time, the dog often reacts with total confusion, surprise, or cautious concern.
+So when the baby starts talking for the first time, the dog may react with confusion, surprise, or cautious concern.

 The Build-Up to the First Word

 Most dogs learn to tune it out.
-They accept that the tiny human makes strange sounds and occasionally throws snacks.
+They accept that the tiny human makes strange sounds and occasionally drops snacks.

 The Dog Notices the Energy Immediately